 The Company follows the provisions of ASC 740-10, "Accounting for Uncertainty in Income Taxes," which specifies how tax benefits for uncertain tax positions are to be recognized, measured, and recorded in financial statements; requires certain disclosures of uncertain tax matters; specifies how reserves for uncertain tax positions should be classified on the balance sheet; and provides transition and interim period guidance, among other provisions.
-As of December 31, 2018 and 2017, the Company has not recorded any amounts for uncertain tax positions.
+As of December 31, 2019 and 2018, the Company has not recorded any amounts for uncertain tax positions.
 The Company's policy is to recognize interest and penalties accrued on any uncertain tax positions as a component of income tax expense, if any, in its statements of income.
-As of December 31, 2018 and 2017, the Company had no reserves for uncertain tax positions.
-For the years ended December 31, 2018 and 2017, no estimated interest or penalties were recognized on uncertain tax positions.

-16. Commitments and Contingencies
+12. Commitments and Contingencies